-Risk Ref Risk Title Cause & Effect Gross Risk Score Net Risk Score Action Required To be imple mente d by STR 16 Delivery of Devolution by Combined Authority - Cllr Peter Topping (was STR31) Head of Service: Alex Colyer Risk Owner: Susan Gardner Craig Last Updated: 20 Jul 2017 Cause (September 2016) Change in local and national economic outlook and/or political priorities, ineffective governance and delivery structures and/or a lack of skills and capacity to deliver them, Consequence leading to: Real and perceived 'democratic deficit', lack of proper accountability, the diversion of human and financial resources away from SCDC strategic priorities and failure to deliver key service commitments within the Deal, resulting in inability of SCDC to deliver its Corporate Plan, financially unviable services, reputational damage for SCDC, wider loss of credibility for the Combined Authority and all partners within it, reducing the prospect of successful future devolution deals with government. = 2 8 (8) The risk is that the parties involved in setting up the combined authority don't move quickly enough or coherently enough, however, by this time the progress is as follows: -Appointed Interim officers for the 3 key positions, adverts for permanent recruitment will go out on the day 1 of the Authority being set up; -Advert for Combined Authority Chief Executive published; -Agreed a draft staffing structure; -A number of work streams are put together to work on objectives; -A Work Plan is set up which captures all the details.
+Risk Ref Risk Title Cause & Effect Gross Risk Score Net Risk Score Action Required To be imple mente d by STR 16 Delivery of Devolution by Combined Authority - Cllr Peter Topping (was STR31) Head of Service: Alex Colyer Risk Owner: Susan Gardner Craig Last Updated: 20 Jul 2017 Cause (September 2016) Change in local and national economic outlook and/or political priorities, ineffective governance and delivery structures and/or a lack of skills and capacity to deliver them, Consequence leading to: Real and perceived 'democratic deficit', lack of proper accountability, the diversion of human and financial resources away from SCDC strategic priorities and failure to deliver key service commitments within the Deal, resulting in inability of SCDC to deliver its Corporate Plan, financially unviable services, reputational damage for SCDC, wider loss of credibility for the Combined Authority and all partners within it, reducing the prospect of successful future devolution deals with government.
+I = 4 L = 2 8 (8) The risk is that the parties involved in setting up the combined authority don't move quickly enough or coherently enough, however, by this time the progress is as follows: -Appointed Interim officers for the 3 key positions, adverts for permanent recruitment to go out during Autumn 2017; -Advert for Combined Authority Chief Executive published and new Chief Executive appointed and in post; -Agreed a draft staffing structure, reviewed by Scrutiny and confirmed; -A number of work streams are put together to work on objectives; -A Work Plan is set up which captures all the details.
 I = 4 L = 2 8 (8)